reidgs/TerraBot/RPISETUP.md

 ## Installing OS ##
 [here](https://ubuntu-mate.org/download/)
 Use balenaEtcher to write to the sd card
-(desktop is not 100% needed but makes setup a little early)
+(desktop is not 100% needed but makes setup a little easier)

 ## Setting up ##